MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide End* --

-The first time you log on to the Research Cloud dashboard, you get given a **free** trial project, with three-months worth of time if you run the largest computer you are allowed to on it all the time.
+The first time you log on to the Research Cloud dashboard, you get given a **free** trial project, with three-months worth of cpu time if you run the largest computer you are allowed to on it all the time.

 So you've just launched a platform to publish your kitten research to the world using your trial project.

+Easy, wasn't it?

-A project is really just a way to group people together and to set constraints on what operations they can do on the Research Cloud.
-You can belong to more than one.
+A project on the Research Cloud is just a way to group people together and to set constraints on what operations they can do on the Research Cloud.
+You can belong to more than one project.

 **NB** Demonstrate the project drop down to show that this is where you switch between projects.
 Call it the "project drop down.
 Note that if this is your first time on the cloud you should only have one project.

-Ask anyone who has more than one project to hold up a red sticky note.
-You are hoping to see none...
-Talk to them about what other projects are in their dashboard.
-There is a strong possibility they might have exhausted their trial project...

-If you only use your smallest computer for short periods of time, and **terminate** them religiously after each run, your trial project will last far longer.
+If you only use the smallest computer for short periods of time on the Research Cloud, and **terminate** them religiously after each run, your trial project will last far longer.

 When your trial project has expired you can still log in to the dashboard to view and request a project allocation on the research cloud.
 You can even request to extend the duration of your